RedisLabs/redislabs-docs/content/rdi/installation/install-k8s.md

 - Edit the file `config.yaml` to point to the correct Redis Target database settings.

-> For config.yaml reference [see complete settings](../reference/config-yaml-reference.md).
+> For config.yaml settings, see [this reference](../reference/config-yaml-reference.md).

-### Create ConfigMap for Redis Data Integration
+### Create ConfigMap for RDI

-Run the following command to create the ConfigMap for Redis Data Integration:
+Run the following command to create the ConfigMap for RDI:

 ```bash
 kubectl create configmap redis-di-config --from-file=config.yaml
 ```

-### Create new RDI database
+### Create a new RDI database

-Run `create` command to set up a new Redis Data Integration database instance within an existing Redis Enterprise Cluster:
+Run `create` command to set up a new RDI database instance within an existing Redis Enterprise Cluster:

 ```bash
 kubectl exec -it pod/redis-di-cli -- redis-di create
 ```

 The `create` command will create a BDB named `redis-di-1` in your cluster.
-You will need to use a privileged Redis Enterprise user that has the permissions to create a BDB and to register Gears recipes, to run it.
+To run the `create` command, you will need to use a privileged Redis Enterprise user that has the permissions to create a BDB and to register RedisGears recipes.

 ### Deploy configuration

-Run `deploy` command to deploy the configuration in the ConfigMap to the remote redis-di instance:
+Run the `deploy` command to deploy the configuration in the ConfigMap to the remote redis-di instance:

 ```bash
 kubectl exec -it pod/redis-di-cli -- redis-di deploy